AI in radiology: top 10 use cases and best practices

 Most current AI applications in radiology provide estimates of how likely a certain patient is to have complications based on radiological imaging.
 For example, an AI system concludes that a breast lesion of a certain patient has a 10% chance of being malignant.
 A radiologist could opt for a biopsy, but the AI system may not understand the severity of the problem and deem a 10% chance of cancer insignificant for conducting a biopsy.

-It is critical for developers and medical professionals to work in close collaboration.
-Insights from medical professionals can improve the performance of AI-based solutions.
+Developers and medical professionals must work in close collaboration.
+Insights from medical professionals can improve the performance of AI-based image processing and decision-support solutions.

 Want to add AI-based technologies into your radiology practice?